best

 We care about five things more than marketing badges:

-1. Local control quality — can the core automations and device control stay inside your home?
+1. Local control quality.
+Can the core automations and device control stay inside your home?

-2. Home Assistant reality — not just whether it connects, but whether it connects cleanly.
+2. Home Assistant reality.
+Not just whether it connects, but whether it connects cleanly.

-3. Ecosystem flexibility — Zigbee, Z-Wave, Matter, Thread, cameras, dashboards, bridges, and future expansion.
+3. Ecosystem flexibility.
+Zigbee, Z-Wave, Matter, Thread, cameras, dashboards, bridges, and future expansion.

-4. Beginner-friendliness — how hard it is to get to a stable, useful setup.
+4. Beginner-friendliness.
+How hard it is to get to a stable, useful setup.

 Best overall: Home Assistant Green